StudioEtrange/mambo/tango/README.md

     ```
     ./tango plugins list
     ```
+* A module stay in background as a service but a plugin just execute a script and stop

 * Each plugin may have some restrictions and will work only into some specific services